 While heart murmurs are more of a symptom than a disease, not having the cat diagnosed can pose serious health risks.
 Depending on the type and stage of the heart disease, the risk and required medical attention will vary.
-The cat will grow weak and lose its appetite if untreated, leading to other forms of sickness that cause further problems.
+A cat with a heart murmur may grow weak and lose its appetite if an underlying illness is untreated, leading to other forms of sickness that cause further problems.
 In some cases, sudden death can occur too.

 The Diagnosis of Heart Murmurs in Cats

 There is a grading system to indicate the severity of a cat's heart murmurs.
 The system is mostly based on how loud the heart murmurs are and which part or valve area it is coming from.
 According to the criteria, heart murmurs may be graded from I to VI, with Grade I as the mildest while Grade VI the most severe.
-In any case, the level of loudness does not indicate the severity of the illness.
+In any case, the loudness of the murmur does not indicate the severity of the illness.

 There are some cases where heart murmurs are not connected at all with any cat illness and even the loud sounds indicate a relatively mild form of the disease.
 Should the veterinarian suspect or discover clinical signs of a disease, the following procedures/examination will be given:

-- Echocardiography: A cardiac ultrasound scan is a painless and faster form of procedure which produces a more detailed image of the heart.
-This will show images of the valve and helps the veterinarian determine if there is any clogging, enlarges arteries or other abnormalities.
+- Echocardiography: A cardiac ultrasound scan is a painless and faster form of procedure that produces a more detailed image of the heart.
+This will show images of the valve and helps the veterinarian determine if there is any clogging, enlarged arteries or other abnormalities.

-In some cases, an ECG or Electrocardiogram may be required, depending on the veterinarian's assessment or findings.
-Blood work, a urinalysis, and blood pressure measurement may also be performed or required.
-The cat may undergo repeat examinations if the heart murmurs persist and/or other symptoms show.
+In some cases, an ECG or electrocardiogram may be required, depending on the veterinarian's assessment or findings.
+Blood work, a urinalysis, and blood pressure measurement may also be performed.
+The cat may undergo repeat examinations if the heart murmurs persist or other symptoms appear.

 Hypertrophic Cardiomyopathy (HCM)